I keep getting weather questions in my Savannah Facebook group, so I figured it was about time to do a “Savannah weather by month” rundown.

 In 2019, Hurricane Dorian — also a Category 5 storm — caused another state of emergency during the month of September.

-I strongly suggest purchasing travel insurance for September.
+I strongly suggest purchasing travel insurance that covers hurricanes if you’re traveling during September.

 What’s Blooming in Savannah in September: